baivab85/Gesture-Volume-Control/README.md

 OpenCV Project

-Use Jupyter notebook or PyCharm for run the project
+Use Jupyter notebook or PyCharm to run the project

 Below are the steps for installing the required Python packages for our project: